JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 ## Policy Details

 ### Seek to minimise the burden on scraped sites
 Excessive use of Web Scraping can be burdensome, and overuse on a single webpage may have a detrimental impact to the operation of the website.
-To avoid such scenarios, we will maintain a register of SecuriCrawl® activity and follow these practices, where applicable, and always act within the law:
+To avoid such scenarios, we will maintain a register of DiffWatch® activity and follow these practices, where applicable, and always act within the law:

-- Assess other data collection methods, such API’s or Webservices, before considering the use of SecuriCrawl®
+- Assess other data collection methods, such API’s or Webservices, before considering the use of DiffWatch®
 - Respect scraping limitations enforced via documents like the Robots Exclusion Protocol (Robots.txt) and Site Terms and Conditions
 - Delay accessing pages on the same domain
 - Adding idle time between requests